quillpad/quillpad/PR_DESCRIPTION.md

 - Custom sort order is remembered when switching between sort methods
 - Only available when "Custom" sort is selected

+### ✅ Move Mode Toggle
+- **New menu option:** "Move mode" checkbox
+- When enabled: **touch + drag** any note to reorder (no long-press needed!)
+- When disabled: normal behavior (context menu, note opening)
+- Automatically switches to Custom sort when enabled
+- Clear visual feedback via snackbar

 ### ✅ Drag-and-Drop Reordering
-- **Long-press + move** to enter drag mode
+- **Touch + drag** immediately starts reordering in move mode
 - Works in both **List mode** (vertical drag only) and **Grid mode** (all directions)
 - Supports 2-column grid layout with horizontal reordering
 - Visual feedback during drag

-### ✅ Context Menu Integration
-- Long-press opens context menu as before
-- If you continue holding and **start moving**, the context menu automatically dismisses and drag mode activates
-- Smooth transition from menu to drag
+- No gesture conflicts - dedicated mode for dragging

 ### ✅ Pull-to-Refresh Handling
-- Pull-to-refresh is automatically disabled while dragging
+- Pull-to-refresh is automatically disabled in move mode
 - Prevents conflicts between drag gesture and pull-down-to-sync
-- Re-enabled when drag ends
+- Re-enabled when move mode is disabled

 ### ✅ Persistence & Sync
 - Custom order saved to local SQLite database